 Notifiable work compliance

-What happens during a compliance check?
+What happens during an audit?

-We can request documents and check:
+We may request documents and may check:

-- that forms have been lodged correctly
+- that forms have been registered correctly

 - whether you have the right licence and/or endorsements to carry out the work